-Step 2: Cut LED Lights
+Cut LED Lights for Costume

-Next, I cut the LED light strips according to my measurements in step 1.
+First, I cut the LED light strips according to my measurements in step 1.

-Be sure to cut the LED light strip in the correct location.
+Also, be sure to cut the LED light strip in the correct location.
 Otherwise, the LED light strip cannot be spliced together.